 Mother Nature's pollinators (bees, butterflies, birds, flies, moths, beetles etc.) are essential for the production of the world's food and flower crops.
-International decline in the numbers and health of a range of pollinators, (honey bees in particular) , now poses a significant threat to food & flower production globally.
+International decline in the numbers and health of a range of pollinators, honey bees in particular, now poses a significant threat to food and flower production globally.
 Wildflowers are acknowledged and accepted as an important rescue remedy as a healthy food source for insects to help restore their wellbeing and population numbers.

 15 grams: Covers around 15 square metres